au-ts/libvmm/docs/camkes_to_cp_guide.md

 }
 ```

-On seL4CP, the similar functionalities can be implemented as below:
+On seL4CP, a similar functionality can be implemented thus:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>